Job Title: Community Health Coordinator

 - Excellent organizational skills and project management experience

-- Experience at collecting and analyzing qualitative and quantitative data
+- Experience in collecting and analyzing qualitative and quantitative data

 - Ability to make presentations and develop reports that includes data and technical information